Dedicated Server: Setup a Reverse Proxy with nginx on Linux

 Preparation

-In order to setup a reverse proxy, you will require a Linux Server (such as a VPS) which will host your proxy server.
+In order to setup a reverse proxy you will require a Linux Server which will host your proxy server.
 In this example, we will be using Ubuntu as the Linux distro, but the installation steps should be very similar for most Linux distributions.

 For a reverse proxy tailored to game servers, we highly recommend purchasing higher network speeds, especially if your server has many players.
 This is because your VPS will be streaming raw TCP/UDP directly between the client (player) and the game server.
 Otherwise, a server with base specs and minimal upgrades should suffice for a web-related proxy. :)